cmcntsh/PoWeRWritingGradStudents/README.md

 Prompt: Review each sentence for spelling, grammar, and punctuation problems (This prompt worked slightly better if I did it in two steps.
 Step 1 - Ask for each sentence to be split into a separate line and numbered and submit the text.
 Step 2 - Ask for a review of each sentence for grammar, syntax, usage, spelling and punctuation errors and specific suggestions for improvements.)

 ```
 Please list each sentence of this text in a new line, and please number the lines.
 In addition, please review each sentence for grammar, syntax, usage, spelling, and punctuation errors and suggest specific improvements.
+When suggesting revisions, please list the sentence number, the original sentence, the reason a revision might be needed, and then the revised sentence.
+If no revision is suggested, please indicate that no revision is needed.
 Here is the text: "[paste text here inside quotes]"
 ```

 #### Evaluate the Comprehensiveness of Content Coverage